Will Kroos: British independent circuit (2017–2026)

 Kroos made his professional wrestling debut at Evolution 47: You And Me In British Racing Green, an event promoted by Hope Wrestling on May 26, 2017, where he defeated Shogun J in singles competition.
+Kroos debuted as a heel in the indepentent scene.
+Kroos competed regularly for Fight Factory Wrestling (FFW) during the early years of his career.
+Among his earliest notable matches were contests against Joey Ozbourne and Nick Aldis in 2017.
+During his time with FFW, Kroos became a one-time FFW Heavyweight Champion.
 Kroos is known for his tenure with various promotions from the British independent scene such as Preston City Wrestling (PCW), Pro Wrestling Chaos (PWC), Insane Championship Wrestling (ICW) and many others.

 At RevPro Unfinished Business 2022 on May 1, Kroos teamed up with Blake as "Pure Beef" to unsuccessfully challenge Sunshine Machine (Chuck Mambo and TK Cooper) for the British Tag Team Championship.
 At RevPro Summer Sizzler 2022 on July 23, Kroos competed in a six-way scramble to determine the number one contender for All Elite Wrestling's AEW All-Atlantic Championship won by Connor Mills and also involving Callum Newman, Man Like DeReiss, Ricky Knight Jr. and Robbie X.

+Kroos' final independent date took place on April 12, 2026 at RevPro Epic Encounter, where he unsuccessfully challenged Jay Joshua for the Undisputed British Heavyweight Championship.

-Progress Wrestling (2022–present)
+Progress Wrestling (2022–2026)

 Kroos made his debut in Progress Wrestling at Chapter 132: By The Beard Of Zeus on April 17, 2022, where he unsuccessfully challenged Rickey Shane Page and Joe Hendry in a first round match of a tournament for the reactivated Progress Atlas Championship.

 At Chapter 175: Unboxing VII: The Curtain Call on December 29, 2024, Kroos teamed up with "Mothdog" stable partner Gene Munny to unsuccessfully challenge reigning champions Smokin' Aces (Charlie Sterling and Nick Riley) and Simon Miller and Jerry Bakewell in a three-way tag team bout disputed for the Progress Tag Team Championship.
 At Chapter 177: My Own Destiny on February 23, 2025, Kroos unsuccessfully challenged Simon Miller for the Progress Proteus Championship.
 At Chapter 183: Hundred Volts on August 25, 2025, he took part in a three-way match where Gene Munny defeated reigning champion Mike D Vecchio and Kroos the Progress Atlas Championship.
-Kroos won the title one month later at Chapter 184: Camden Lock Up on September 28, 2025 by defeating Munny in singles competition.
+Kroos won the title one month later at Chapter 184: Camden Lock Up on September 28, 2025 by defeating Munny in singles competition before losing it in Japan in Pro Wrestling Noah on January 1, 2026 to Saxon Huxley.

 During his time with the promotion, he chased for various accomplishments.
 In the 2025 edition of the Super Strong Style 16, he defeated Marcus Mathers in the first rounds, only to fall short to Charlie Sterling in the second ones.